What are the Best Majors at Brown?

 Students are encouraged to study the science of life and living matter in both a comprehensive and in-depth manner as part of the Biology specialization.
 Students who intend to earn a Bachelor of Arts (A.B.) or Bachelor of Science (Sc.B.) degree in biology can anticipate receiving a well-rounded education in the field by taking a variety of classes in one or more of the following three subfields: cell and molecular biology, structure and function, and organismal biology.

-In addition, students who are working toward a Bachelor of Science degree are required to finish a thematic track.
+In addition, students working toward a Bachelor of Science degree must finish a thematic track.
 This allows them to acquire a comprehensive knowledge of a specific subfield, such as immunopathology, ecology, evolutionary biology, physiology/biotechnology, cell, and molecular biology, or physical sciences.
-The concentration places an additional emphasis on both practical skills and the design of experiments.
-At least three of the concentrator’s compulsory classes must include some kind of hands-on experience in the lab or in the field.

 History